MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-configuration-portal-guide.md

 1. Choose the Windows version.

    - Run **winver** on the PC you want to test to check your Windows version.

-2. Choose the test package to download.
+1. Choose the test package to download.
-3. Follow the steps in [Test your submission for desktop COSA](testing-your-desktop-cosa-database-submission.md#test-your-submission-for-desktop-cosa) to test your COSA package file.
+1. Follow the steps in [Test your submission for desktop COSA](testing-your-desktop-cosa-database-submission.md#test-your-submission-for-desktop-cosa) to test your COSA package file.

    > [!NOTE]
    > Open an administrator command prompt.
 If you are running in S-mode, you will need to switch out of S-mode first.
-   >

 ## Making a submission

-Once you’ve made your changes and tested your submission using the instructions above, you’re ready to submit your change.
+Once you've made your changes and tested your submission using the instructions above, you're ready to submit your change.

 Start by clicking on the **submit** button at the bottom of your draft.
 Remember, Microsoft won't test your changes with your network.
 The MO *must* confirm that the settings are accurate and work as expected.